bonilab/PSU-CIDD-GIS/README.md

 ## PSU-CIDD-GIS

-This repository contains scripts used for geographic information systems (GIS) processes used for studies by the Boni Lab at Penn State.
+This **archived** repository contains scripts used for geographic information systems (GIS) processes used for studies by the Boni Lab at Penn State.
+Most of the tools have been migrated to [PSU-CIDD-MaSim-Support](https://github.com/bonilab/PSU-CIDD-MaSim-Support).

 ### Organization